How to Care for Your Lawn in Spring

 Compacted soil limits the amount of nutrients and water that can penetrate the grass roots.
 By aerating an established lawn, it can loosen the soil and allow water, nutrients and air to be absorbed more deeply.
 This allows for deeper root development and a healthier more drought tolerant lawn.
 Aeration can be completed using a mechanical or inexpensive hand corer.
 Hand corers are great for small lightly compacted areas, but it is highly recommended to use mechanical methods for areas that are large or heavily compacted.
 Mechanical corers can be hired, or a contractor organised to do the job.
 Cores should be made every 2.5 X 5 cm.

-Early spring is a great time to fix damaged lawns, because new grass seedlings will have time to establish before the hot weather arrives.
+Spring is a great time to fix damaged lawns, because new grass seedlings will have time to establish before the hot weather arrives.

 Curl Grubs are common lawn pests that often arrive during mid-spring and summer.
 They damage the lawn by eating the roots just below the soil surface.
 This creates brown patches and eventually grass can start rolling back like a carpet.
 Monitor your lawn for curl grubs and take note if large birds such as magpies are pecking at the ground.
 Yates Grub Kill & Protect for Lawns can give up to six months protection against Curl Grubs, as well as control other common lawn pests such as Argentinian Scarab larvae and Lawn Armyworm.
 Curl Grubs are the larvae of African Black Beetles, however, if you notice the adult beetles, you will need to use Yates Advanced Lawn Insect Killer to control them.